onlywatermelon/Assignment/README.md

 # Assignment
-This repository stores some of the solutions to programming assignments of some crouses, including CSC 1001 and CSC 1002, in CUHK, Shenzhen.
+# CSC 1002

-Pull requests are welcome.
-You, however, are supposed to do the assignments by yourself.
-This is for reference only.
+This branch is for CSC 1002, offered in Spring 2021 by Mr. Kinley Lam, assignment codes.